Codearte/catch-exception/README.md

         .hasMessage("Index: 1, Size: 0")
         .hasNoCause();
 ```
-The assertions used here are part of [AssertJ 1.6.0](http://joel-costigliola.github.io/assertj/).
+The assertions used here are part of [AssertJ](http://joel-costigliola.github.io/assertj/).

 # Hamcrest
 If you prefer [Hamcrest](http://hamcrest.org/JavaHamcrest/) matchers to express assertions, you can use [CatchExceptionHamcrestMatchers](http://codearte.github.io/catch-exception/apidocs/com/googlecode/catchexception/apis/CatchExceptionHamcrestMatchers.html) with the following code style: